prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

     LUKS header information
     Version:        2

-Here the LUKS format version is 2, so the device needs to be converted to LUKS _version 1_ to be able to unlock from GRUB.
-Unlike the remaining of this document, the conversion can't be done on an open device, so you'll need reboot into a live CD or an [initramfs shell].
+Here the LUKS format version is 2, so the device needs to be *converted* to LUKS *version 1* to be able to unlock from GRUB.
+Unlike the rest of this document, conversion can't be done on an open device, so you'll need reboot into a live CD or an [initramfs shell].
 (The `(initramfs)` prompt strings in this sub-section indicates commands that are executed from an initramfs shell.)

 [initramfs shell]: https://wiki.debian.org/InitramfsDebug#Rescue_shell_.28also_known_as_initramfs_shell.29

 Run `cryptsetup convert --type luks1 DEVICE` to downgrade.
-However if the device was created with the default parameters the in-place conversion will fail:
+However if the device was created with the default parameters then in-place conversion will fail:

     (initramfs) cryptsetup convert --type luks1 /dev/sda3